 Toddlers around this age who take one nap a day usually nap in the early to mid afternoon – not too late, or it can start to interfere with nighttime sleep.
 Toddlers who still take two naps in a day often nap once in the late morning, and then again in the mid-afternoon.

-If Baby is still taking two naps during the day when he turns two, there’s a good chance that he is going to be ready to drop down to just one nap during the day sometime over the course of the year.
-He might start to show that he’s ready to shift to a low-nap-intensity schedule by taking longer and longer to fall asleep for his first nap of the day, or by waking up from that first nap sooner and sooner.
+If Baby is still taking two naps during the day when they turn two, there’s a good chance that they are going to be ready to drop down to just one nap during the day sometime over the course of the year.
+They might start to show that they're ready to shift to a low-nap-intensity schedule by taking longer and longer to fall asleep for their first nap of the day, or by waking up from that first nap sooner and sooner.
 One or two days of a shorter morning nap doesn’t mean it’s time for a nap-drop, but if a shorter and shorter morning nap starts to become a pattern, it may be time.

 Many children do best with a more gradual shift in napping, changing their sleep schedules slowly, maybe by 15-minute or half-hour increments in a day.
 You can drop one nap by either cutting out the morning nap and shifting the afternoon nap earlier, or by pushing the morning nap gradually later, and cutting out the afternoon nap.
 The other piece of making sure your toddler is still getting enough sleep on a reduced-nap schedule is that most toddlers also need a slightly earlier bedtime to make up the difference in their sleep schedules.

 - National Sleep Foundation.
 “National Sleep Foundation Recommends New Sleep Times.”
 Sleep Foundation.
 National Sleep Foundation, February 2 2015.
 Retrieved June 14 2017. https://sleepfoundation.org/press-release/national-sleep-foundation-recommends-new-sleep-times.